Enoch Showunmi: Leeds United

 Showunmi then signed for Leeds United.
 He scored on his debut for the club in a league match against Scunthorpe United.
 After this successful start to his Leeds career most of his goals for the season came in cup games, scoring twice in the League Cup against Crystal Palace and Hartlepool and once in the Football League Trophy against Rotherham United.
 His second and final league goal for the club came in a 2–1 defeat at Tranmere Rovers on 6 December 2008.
 Showunmi's last appearance of the season came after featuring as a substitute in a 3–1 defeat to MK Dons the day before manager Gary McAllister's departure.
 Showunmi did not feature in any more games that season after suffering a serious blood clot in his lung.
 Leeds managed to reach the playoff semi-finals in Showunmi's absence.

 After recovering from injury, the following season Showunmi fell out of favour under new manager Simon Grayson.
-It wasn't until the start of the 2009/10 season that Showunmi played for Leeds again.
+It wasn't until the start of the 2009–10 season that Showunmi played for Leeds again.
 Despite being used sparingly he managed to score his sixth and final goal for the club in a League Cup tie with Darlington.
-He was later released, having scored 5 goals in 7 starts for the Yorkshire side.
+He was later released, having scored five goals in seven starts for the Yorkshire side.

 Falkirk

-On 14 January 2010 Scottish Premier League team Falkirk signed Showunmi.
+On 14 January 2010, Scottish Premier League team Falkirk signed Showunmi.
 He made his debut against Celtic.
 He scored his first goal in 18 matches with an acrobatic volley against Aberdeen on 20 February 2010.
 It helped Falkirk win the match 3–1.
 He was released at the end of the season after Falkirk's relegation.

 Tranmere Rovers

-On 27 July 2010 he signed for Tranmere Rovers.
+On 27 July 2010, Showunmi signed for Tranmere Rovers.
 He scored his first goal for Tranmere on 24 August 2010 against Swansea City in the League Cup with a neat finish from a tight angle.
 He then scored his second goal for the club, his first for them in the Football League, four days later in 2–2 draw against Dagenham & Redbridge.
 At the end of his first season, Enoch received the Player of The Season Award, after finishing as the club's top scorer with 13 goals.
-In the summer of 2011, Showunmi was subject to 3 bids made by Notts County – £75k, £100k and £125k, all of which were rejected.
+In the summer of 2011, Showunmi was subject to three bids made by Notts County – £75,000, £100,000 and £125,000, all of which were rejected.

 He was released at the end of the 2011–12 season.